jeffdruid/weather-now/README.md

 ### Remote Deployment
 <!-- TODO -->
-To deploy the site on Netlify ...
+To deploy the site on Github Pages ...

-You can access the live link here : [Weather Now]()
+You can access the live link here : [Weather Now](https://jeffdruid.github.io/weather-now/#/)
 ## Credits

 ### Source code